 One Tithe was Sufficient Enough

 I read a book titled, “Eating Sacred Cows” written by Graeme Carle.
 In this book the author explains through the census records in the bible that the Levites consisted 7% (some argue less than 4%) of the total population of Israel.
-How can 7%(-) of the population receive 23% of the food?
+How can 7% of the population receive more than 10% of the food?
 Because of this numerical imbalance, the Levites would have had 3x-4x more food than they needed if there were multiple tithes.
-We can take the number of Levites and compare with the rest of Israelite population, and KNOW that one tithe alone should have been sufficient; this is without mentioning firstfruits, offerings, spoils of war, and also the increase in animals that were born under Levitical possession.
+We can take the number of Levites and compare with the rest of the Israelite population, and KNOW that one tithe alone should have been sufficient; this is without mentioning firstfruits, offerings, spoils of war, and also the increase in animals that were born under Levitical possession.

 One Tithe was Spread Throughout the Year

-A possible explaination of why there is so much confusion about multiple tithes is that some have not taken into account that there were multiple harvests throughout the year, resulting in multiple occasions of tithing.
+A possible explanation of why there is so much confusion about multiple tithes is that some have not taken into account that there were multiple harvests throughout the year, resulting in multiple occasions of tithing.
 Because most of us are not farmers, we don’t know that figs, barley, wheat, olives, and various other agriculture were not harvested at the exact same time in the year.
-I found a Jewish calendar that has the times of year that different produce was harvested. here is a summary
+I found a Jewish calendar that has the times of year that different produce was harvested.
+Here is a summary

 - Barley Harvested in 1st & 2nd Months